norcalbiostat/AppliedStatistics_notes/docs/FA.md

 ```

+* communalities are unchanged after varimax (part of variance due to common factors).
+This will always be the case for orthogonal (perpendicular) rotations.

 ### Oblique rotation

 * Same idea as varimax, but drop the orthogonality requirement
+* less restrictions allow for greater flexibility
 * Factors are still correlated
 * Better interpretation
 * Methods: